U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 Furthermore the function can be used to adjust the UEFI memory map according to the reservations defined in the device-tree.

-As a final step the protocol allows to install the device-tree as a configuration table.

 GUID
 ~~~~